LukeSmithxyz/landchad/content/prosody.md

 should\'ve gotten a certificate for above, for example, `chat.example.org`.
 Chatrooms are created and referred to in the following format: `#chatroomname@chat.example.org`.

+### Note on firewalls and opening ports

+If you use a firewall, you should open ports 5222 and 5281.
+The first one is needed for clients to be able to connect to your server.
+The second is only necessary if you are using the ‘http_upload' module for file sharing.

+A complete list of ports used by Prosody can be found [here] (https://prosody.im/doc/ports).